Become a Chartered Accountant Without a Degree in Accounting 2024

 In a best case scenario, you can finish all the exams in two years, that is, from foundation to the second stage of the professional exam can be completed in two years.

 All ICAN students have a ten-year time limit to complete all the exams.
-After 10 years without being able to complete the exams, ICAN would withdraw a student’s membership.
+If they do not complete them in 10 years, ICAN will withdraw their membership.

 You can download the ICAN syllabus here for further information.